balleon/portfolio/projects/go-http-server-kubernetes/README.md

 # Go HTTP server on Kubernetes

 This Go program runs a web server that listens for HTTP GET requests at `/version`.
 When accessed, it connects to a Kubernetes cluster (using your `kubeconfig` or Kubernetes `ServiceAccount`) and returns the cluster's Kubernetes version in JSON format.

+This guide describes:
-This guide describes how to build the application's Docker image from the Go source code, then deploy it on Kubernetes.
+- how to build the application's Docker image from the Go source code
+- then deploy it on Kubernetes.

 ## Prerequisites